Lumi-supercomputer/lumi-userguide/docs/software/guides/paraview.md

     # !!!
 CHANGE ME !!!
     project=project_46XXXXXXX

-    # Uncomment this export to install in your project directory
+    # Un-comment this export to install in your project directory
     # By default installation is done in $HOME/EasyBuild
     #export EBU_USER_PREFIX=/project/${project}/EasyBuild